Minimal genera of open 4-manifolds: Applications of minimal genera at infinity

-\begin{proof} We first prove the orientable case.
-To cap off the given end by a handlebody, first choose a basis $\{\alpha_r\}$ for ${\rm H}_2(M)$ for which each $C_i$ is the span of some subcollection.
+\begin{proof} We begin with the case when $M$ is orientable and $X^*$ is smoothable.
+To exhibit $M$ as the boundary of a suitable handlebody, first choose a basis $\{\alpha_r\}$ for ${\rm H}_2(M)$ for which each $C_i$ is the span of some subcollection.
 For the corresponding dual basis in ${\rm H}_1(M)$ mod torsion, represent each element by an embedded circle.
-Add a 2-handle to $M\times I$ along each of these circles to obtain a cobordism $V$ from $M$ to a new orientable 3-manifold $M'$.
-By a standard argument, $M'$ bounds a compact 4-manifold $W$ consisting of a 0-handle and 2-handles.
-The handlebody $H_0=W\cup V$ bounded by $M$ also consists of a 0-handle and 2-handles.
-Let $\H$ be the nested 2-system consisting of handlebodies $H_i$ canonically embedded in $H_0$, so $H_0-C=M\times[0,\infty)$.
-Then $\iota_\infty\co {\rm H}_2(M)=\Hinf(H_0-C)\to {\rm H}_2(H_0)$ is induced by inclusion and injective (since $H_0$ has no 1-handles, and so is built from its boundary $M$ by adding handles of index $\ne 3$).
-Thus, our original basis $\{\alpha_r\}$ can be interpreted as a basis of $\im\iota_\infty\cong {\rm H}_2(M)$.
-For $1\le i\le n$, let $H_i^s$ be the subhandlebody of $H_i$ obtained from $W$ together with the 2-handles of $V$ constructed (upside down) from the duals of the basis for $C_i$.
+Add a 2--handle to $M\times I$ along each of these circles to obtain a cobordism $V$ from $M$ to a new orientable 3--manifold.
+This, in turn, bounds a compact 4--manifold $W$ consisting of a 0--handle and 2--handles.
+The handlebody $H_0=W\cup V$ bounded by $M$ also consists of a 0--handle and 2--handles.
+To apply Lemma~\ref{nest}, note that the inclusion--induced map $\iota\co {\rm H}_2(M)\to {\rm H}_2(H_0)$ is injective, since $H_0$ has no 1--handles and so is built from its boundary $M$ by adding handles of index $\ne 3$.
+For $1\le i\le n$, let $H_i^s$ be the subhandlebody of $H_0$ obtained from $W$ together with the 2--handles of $V$ constructed (upside down) from the duals of the basis for $C_i$.
 Then the subset of $\{\alpha_r\}$ carried by $H_i^s-C$ is precisely our basis for $C_i$, so $B_i=C_i$.
-(Every such basis element clearly lies in $B_i=\iota_\infty({\rm H}_2(H_i^s-C))$.
+(Every such basis element clearly lies in $B_i$.
 Conversely, every class in ${\rm H}_2(M)$ is uniquely a linear combination of classes $\alpha_r$.
-By injectivity of $\iota_\infty$, if any $\alpha_r\notin C_i$ appears, the class cannot lie in $B_i$.)
+By injectivity of $\iota$, if any $\alpha_r\notin C_i$ appears, the class cannot lie in $B_i$.)
 For $i>n$, let $H_i^s=H_n^s$ so $B_i=C_n$.
-Now Theorem~\ref{endsystem} gives the required smoothing.
-Corollary~\ref{endsystemdiff} distinguishes infinitely many diffeomorphism types.
+Lemma~\ref{nest}, applied to the standard smoothing of $\int H_0$, gives smoothings of $M\times(0,\infty)$ that we can assume are standard on $M\times(0,2)$.
+These fit together with the given smoothing on $X^*$ (by unique smoothing of 3--manifolds) to give the required smoothings of $X$.